top of page

 Program Overview

-This annual graduate-level course is taught by leading experts in their fields over a 2-week period and incorporates genocide theory, history, sociology, political science, anthropology, psychology and international law.
-The GHRUP provides participants with the intellectual framework to understand the numerous, complex, and often emotional issues related to genocide.
-An examination of several major case studies of genocide including the Armenian Genocide, the Jewish Holocaust, the Rwandan Genocide, and Genocides of Indigenous Peoples, among others, provides the foundation for comparative analysis while specific case studies and special themes vary from year to year.
+This two-week, 65-hour, accredited graduate course, run annually, is taught by leading experts in their fields and incorporates genocide theory, history, sociology, political science, international law, anthropology, and psychology.
+It provides participants with the intellectual framework for understanding the numerous, complex, and often emotional issues related to genocide.
+An examination of several major case studies of genocide provides the foundation for comparative analysis.

-Students from all over the world participate in this structured forum to explore universal questions relating to human rights and their gross violations.
+Students pursuing genocide studies, select national histories, and careers in human rights-related NGOs or international law come from all over the world to participate in this structured forum for analyzing universal questions relating to human rights and their gross violations.
+Questions include:

 Course Topics

-Over the years, GHRUP course topics and themes have varied providing new opportunities to learn about current and past events of genocide and gross violations of human rights within a structured framework for analysis.
+Over the years, GHRUP course topics and themes have varied providing new opportunities to learn about current and past events of genocide and gross violations of human rights.
 Topics and themes covered in previous GHRUP include:

 • The Armenian Genocide